designdevelopnow/krisp-apm/README.md

 We welcome contributions!

 - Report bugs and request features via GitHub Issues
-- Submit improvements via Pull Requests

 ---

 ## 📄 License

 This project is licensed under the MIT License.
+This repo does not include Krisp’s proprietary model files.
+You must obtain a valid Krisp SDK license to use this software.

 ---